Motown 25: Yesterday, Today, Forever: Mary Wells and Martha Reeves

-The Jackson 5 / Michael Jackson
+The Jackson 5/Michael Jackson

 Michael Jackson, who had recently released his worldwide best-selling album Thriller, was reunited with his brothers to perform a medley of their hits "I Want You Back", "The Love You Save", "Never Can Say Goodbye", and "I'll Be There".
-Jermaine was also there, finally performing with his brothers for the first time since leaving the group in 1975, and brother Randy joined the group for the medley as well (When Jermaine left the Jackson 5 for a solo career, Randy had replaced him).
+Jermaine was also there, finally performing with his brothers for the first time since leaving the group in 1975, and brother Randy joined the group for the medley as well.
+(Note: When Jermaine left the Jackson 5 for a solo career, Randy had replaced him.)
 Michael initially turned down the opportunity to perform at the show, believing he had appeared too frequently on television at that time; but at Motown founder Berry Gordy's request, he agreed to perform if he was allotted time for a solo spot, to which Gordy agreed.

 Widely hailed as his breakthrough performance as a solo artist, Michael's solo performance followed the Jackson 5 performance.
-Michael danced while singing to prerecorded vocals of "Billie Jean", which at the time was in the middle of a seven-week run atop the Billboard Hot 100 music charts and was the only non-Motown song performed on the show.
+Michael danced while miming to the studio recording of "Billie Jean", which at the time was in the middle of a seven-week run atop the Billboard Hot 100 music charts and was the only non-Motown song performed on the show.
 This was also the first time he performed what would become his most famous signature move, the moonwalk.

 In the years followed, Jackson's concert performances of "Billie Jean" would mirror his appearance at Motown 25, from the opening pose with the fedora, black sequin jacket, and glove, to the moonwalk routine in the song's bridge.